 “Creating a balanced portfolio of different investments will help to minimise risk.
-It’s about spreading your money around and not putting all your eggs in one basket” according to Gavin Smart, Independent Financial Adviser at FB Wealth Management Ltd.
+It’s about spreading your money around and not putting all your eggs in one basket” according to Gavin Smart, Independent Financial Adviser at Forrester Boyd Wealth Management Ltd.

 All investments come with a risk, and throughout our lives, our attitude to risk changes.

 In your younger years with no commitments, you may have a high attitude to risk, whereas once you get married, have children, buy a house, your attitude to risk can become much more moderate.
 Any investment portfolio needs to be focused on your specific objectives and want out of your investments.

 Spreading your investments over different products, sectors and even countries can help to shelter some of your assets.
 You may also want to consider how easy it is to access your money if you need to.
 You can never predict the future and you may want to ensure that if something happened and you needed to access some of your funds earlier than anticipated, you had the flexibility to do this.